OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - McGuire, Hugh & O'Leary, Brian - Book: A Futurist's Manifesto
 - Merchant, Brian - The One Device: The Secret History of the iPhone
 - Nayebi, Fatih - Swift Functional Programming
+- Newport, Cal - Deep Work: Rules for Focused Success in a Distracted World
 - Orlov, Dmitry - Shrinking the Technosphere: Getting a Grip on Technologies that Limit our Autonomy, Self-Sufficiency and Freedom
 - Partanen, Anu - The Nordic Theory of Everything: In Search of a Better Life
 - Quinn, Zoë - Crash Override: How Gamergate (Nearly) Destroyed My Life, and How We Can Win the Fight Against Online Hate